Flags and banners

 Sweden

-The theme on the local banner of the island Öland is identical to the official heraldic coat of arms of the island, dating back to c.
+The theme on the local banner of Öland is identical to the official heraldic coat of arms of the island, dating back to c.
 1560: a blue sheet of bunting, depicting a golden stag with red antlers, tongue, and hooves, and wearing a red collar – a symbol of Öland as a royal hunting area.
 (Photo copyright © by Kaj Halberg)

 This Öland banner was fluttering in the wind outside a farm in the village of Gillsätra.
 (Photo copyright © by Kaj Halberg)